spring-projects/spring-boot/CONTRIBUTING.md

 to submit a pull request:

 	$ mvn clean install -DskipTests

+#### Full Build
+Multi-module Maven builds cannot directly include maven plugins that are part of the reactor unless they have previously been built.
+Unfortunately this restriction causes some compilations for Spring Boot as we include a maven plugin and use it within the samples.
+The standard build works around this restriction by launching the samples via the `maven-invoker-plugin` so that they are not part of the reactor.
+This works fine most of the time, however, sometimes it useful to run a build that includes all modules (for example when using `maven-versions-plugin`.
+We use the full build on our CI servers and during the release process.

+Running a full build is a two phase process.

+1) Prepare the build

+Preparing the build will compile and install the `spring-boot-maven-plugin` so that it can be referenced during the full build.
+It also generates a `settings.xml` file that enables a `snapshot`, `milestone` or `release` profiles based on the version being build.
+To prepare the build, from the root directory use:

+	$ mvn -P snapshot,prepare install

+> **NOTE:** You may notice that preparing the build also changes the
+> `spring-boot-starter-parent` POM.
+This is required for our release process to work
+> correctly.

+2) Run the full build

+Once the build has been prepared, you can run a full build using the following commands:

+	$ cd spring-boot-full-build
+	$ mvn -s ../settings.xml -P full clean install

+We generate more artifacts when running the full build (such as Javadoc jars), so you may find the process a little slower than the standard build.

 ### Importing into eclipse with m2eclipse
 We recommend the [m2eclipe](http://eclipse.org/m2e/) eclipse plugin when working with